jermspeaks/christmas-adventure/sections/section-32.md

 *It's beautiful,* you thought. *It's working exactly as it should.*

 But then you noticed something.
-The Memory Keeper's light, which had been so bright and steady, began to flicker.
+The Keepsake Keeper's light, which had been so bright and steady, began to flicker.
 Not in a way that suggested it was failing, but in a way that suggested... something else.
 Something new.

-"The magic is restored," the Memory Keeper said, its voice thoughtful.
+"The magic is restored," the Keepsake Keeper said, its voice thoughtful.
 "But as I said, this will create ripples.
 The magic has been gone for so long that bringing it back all at once... well, it's going to cause some changes.
 Some of them might be unexpected."

 *Unexpected changes?* you thought. *What kind of changes?*